custom-components/ble_monitor/README.md

 ## SUPPORTED SENSORS

-This integration supports **Xiaomi MiBeacon, Qingping, ATC, Xiaomi Scale, Kegtron, Thermoplus, Brifit and Ruuvitag** sensors at the moment.
+This integration supports **Xiaomi MiBeacon, Qingping, ATC, Xiaomi Scale, Kegtron, Thermoplus, Brifit, Ruuvitag and iNode** sensors at the moment.
 Support for additional sensors can be requested by opening an [issue](https://github.com/custom-components/ble_monitor/issues).
 Check the [Frequently Asked Questions (FAQ) page](https://github.com/custom-components/ble_monitor/blob/kegtron-v2/faq.md#my-sensor-from-the-xiaomi-ecosystem-is-not-in-the-list-of-supported-ones-how-to-request-implementation) on how to provide usefull information for adding new sensors.

 |Name|Description|Picture|
 |---|---|---|